 Made from ripe avocados, a hint of spice, a bit of cilantro, fresh tomatoes and onions and a pinch of salt, guacamole takes center stage on the chip-and-dip table.
-Making it ahead can save time on a busy day, especially if you're entertaining, but it tends to brown quickly, once you mash the avocados.
-You can make it ahead of time, if you take a few steps to preserve its fresh color and flavor.
+It's not difficult to make but it does take some time, which is always at a premium and especially so when you're entertaining.
+Making it ahead can be a real convenience, though guacamole does tend to darken and discolor over time.

 Exposure to air causes an avocado to brown quickly, so within a few hours, your guacamole loses its bright green color and turns a drab olive.
 Within a few more hours, it becomes unappetizing brown goo.
 The process, called oxidation, results in enzyme action within the avocado that results in the color change.
 Preventing exposure to air and slowing down the enzyme action, enables you to make your guacamole up to two days ahead of time, as long as you keep it refrigerated.
 The United Stated Department of Agriculture recommends that you store cold foods like guacamole, at 40 degrees Fahrenheit or colder, in the refrigerator to prevent the growth of harmful bacteria.